 Lightning Damage Insurance Claim

 Many people mistakenly believe that home insurance covers everything — even lightning damage.
-Are there things that you believe are included in your policy that might not be?
+Are there things you believe are included in your policy that might not be?

 Computers are especially susceptible to damage and issues caused by power surges, even if you have these fragile electronic devices powered through a surge protector.

 As previously mentioned, many devices are not always covered in a lightning damage insurance claim.
 Again, many providers will offer you a form to fill out to report your damages.
-You will want to ensure that all of the electrical damage is listed; otherwise, you may be able to get your devices replaced for a fraction of what you actually paid.
+You will want to ensure that all of the electrical damage is listed; otherwise, you may be able to get your devices replaced for a fraction of what you paid.
 Be careful to note the date of installation whenever possible.